Authored by the expert who managed and guided the team behind the Argentina Property Pack

 Everything you need to know before buying real estate is included in our Argentina Property Pack

-1) Argentina’s housing market has shifted under President Milei
+1) Argentina’s housing market has changed under President Milei’s leadership

-Under President Javier Milei, Argentina's housing market has transformed.
+Under President Milei, Argentina's housing market has seen big changes.

-One major shift was the repeal of the rent control law, which led to a 170% increase in rental listings in Buenos Aires.
-This surge made it easier to find a place and helped lower vacancy rates.
-Even though rent prices on paper seem high, the real cost, when adjusted for inflation, has dropped by 40%, easing the financial load on renters.
+One major shift was the repeal of the rent control law, which led to a 170% jump in rental listings in Buenos Aires.
+This change made it easier to find housing and helped lower vacancy rates.
+Even though rent prices are still high, the real cost of renting has dropped by 40% when adjusted for inflation, making it more affordable for tenants.

-Mortgages are back, thanks to falling interest rates, opening doors for more people to buy homes.
-Interest rates plummeted from 130.6% in December 2023 to 29.28% in September 2024, making mortgages much more affordable.
-This has been a game-changer for many aspiring homeowners.
+Mortgages have made a comeback, thanks to falling interest rates, opening up home loans to more people and drawing more investment into the housing market.
+Interest rates took a dive from 130.6% in December 2023 to 29.28% in September 2024, making mortgages much more affordable.
+This has encouraged more people to think about buying homes, giving the market a boost.

-2) Rents in Argentina can now be denominated in any currency, including Bitcoin
+2) Argentina now allows rents to be set in any currency, including Bitcoin

 In 2023, Argentina shook up its rental laws by allowing rents to be paid in any currency, even Bitcoin.